Capital on Tap vs Funding Circle at a Glance

 Reasons to Avoid Capital on Tap

-- Limited companies and LLPs only; sole traders cannot apply.
+- Limited companies and LLPs only; no sole traders.

 Reasons to Avoid Funding Circle